Barbs for Bezos but Bill Gates largely admired in Seattle

 Where Bezos has been criticized for not being present enough, Gates' nonprofit since 2000 has dedicated resources to helping local community issues.
 Food banks and domestic violence victims' assistance are among the modestly funded and lesser-known work of the powerful, globally focused Bill and Melinda Gates Foundation.
 Bill Gates is also credited with delivering a Washington state charter school law through campaign contributions and his foundation's support of the movement.

-David Bley, who leads the foundations' Pacific Northwest unit, said his team is the only one that functions in a more typical family foundation fashion by giving to local causes.
+David Bley, who leads the Gates Foundation's Pacific Northwest unit, said his team is the only one that functions in a more typical family foundation fashion by giving to local causes.

 Officially, just 1.5 percent — or almost $70 million — of the $4.6 billion the foundation gave away in 2016 benefited the needy in the Puget Sound region and Washington state, according to the foundation's annual report.